sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 oc patch route vote-app -p '{"spec":{"tls":{"termination":"edge"}}}'
 ```

-Test https is working using the default built-in self-signed certificate.
+Test https is working using the self-signed certificate that is built into OpenShift.

 ```
 curl -k https://vote-app-myproject.192.168.99.100.nip.io
 ```

-Remember to switch it back to http again by removing the tls configuration in the route object.
+Remember to switch back from https to http again by removing the tls configuration in the route object.

 ```
 oc patch route vote-app --type json -p '[{ "op": "remove", "path":"/spec/tls"}]'
 ```

-Http should work again.
+check that http is working again:

 ```
 curl vote-app-myproject.192.168.99.100.nip.io
 ```